-In the solid modeling approach, Pointwise creates models and quilts while importing the initial CAD data.
+In the solid modeling approach, Fidelity Pointwise creates models and quilts while importing the initial CAD data.
 Models are topological CAD entities that allow for

 watertight meshing over gaps and cracks existent in the underlying geometry.
 Quilts are meshing regions defined at the CAD level.
 Furthermore, while a model